Wonderful Home Birth (42 weeks 5 days, 10 pounds).

 I was desperate to get in the pool by now but hadn’t until the midwife was there to approve as I had got it in my head things might go backwards and slow down if I got in too soon!

-Mandy ran my pool and I woke my husband and my friend to let her know she may hear me as the birth room was below her bedroom.
+The midwife ran my pool and I woke my husband and my friend to let her know she may hear me as the birth room was below her bedroom.

-They had also asked me the day before if Sarah a student midwife could attend so she was there too and so enthusiastic and happy to be at her first homebirth- I felt really lucky with the team I ended up with.
+They had also asked me the day before if a student midwife could attend so she was there too and so enthusiastic and happy to be at her first homebirth- I felt really lucky with the team I ended up with.

 Click HERE for more information on National and Local Birth Pool and Tens hire.